3dreamengine/3DreamEngine/docu/classes.md

 set:setMode(renderMode)
 set:setResolution(res)
 set:setFormat(format)
-set:setPostEffects(enabled)
 set:setMsaa(msaa)
 set:setFxaa(enabled)
 set:setRefractions(enabled)
 set:setAlphaPass(enabled)
 ```
 `renderMode` String
 * `direct` fastest, very reduced features, requires set depth canvas via conf.lua.
-If missing it will add it, causing a short flicker, sets format to rgb8
+If missing dream will add it
-* `lite` fast, reduced features, does not output, but stores result on `canvases.color`, sets format to rgb8
+* `lite` fast, reduced features, does not output, but stores result in `canvases.color`
-* `normal` full features, default, sets to rgba16f HDR canvas.
+* `normal (default)` full features, slowest

 `res (512)` resolution if not specified in `dream:newCanvasSet()`.
 `format ("rgba16f")` LÖVE pixel format.

 `enabled` features:
-* post effects are effects like exposure, bloom, ... which are unwanted for temporary results (e.g. reflections)
-* msaa is slower but more beatiful (consider hardware limit), fxaa is faster but blurry.
+* MSAA is slower but more beatiful, fxaa is faster but slightly blurry.
 Dont use both.
-* refractions simulate refractions for objects in the alpha pass and ior ~= 1.0
+* refractions simulate refractions for objects in the alpha pass for `ior ~= 1.0`
 * alpha pass can be disabled entirely, increasing performance a bit.
 Disable if no object use the second pass anyways.